-A shrimp is a small marine crustacean that is a popular type of shellfish to eat.
-Shrimp is a generally healthy food due to being high in several vitamins and minerals and a rich source of protein, providing 24 grams of protein per 100 grams of shrimp.
+Shrimp is a generally healthy food due to being high in several vitamins and minerals.
+It is also a rich source of protein, providing 24 grams of protein per 100 grams of shrimp.

 Shrimp is a nutritious type of seafood that people can easily incorporate into many different dishes.
 Shrimp is a good source of vitamins and protein but is also high in cholesterol.
 As such, it is important for people to eat an appropriate amount as part of a balanced and healthy diet.